Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

-- Glow can sometimes cause an issue
+- Glow can sometimes cause an issue (might have been fixed in the meantime)
-- Subprocesses are not part of log (consider copying the console-output, might not work for .exe though)
+- Subprocesses are not writing into the log files (consider copying the console-output)
-- test_ReusedLayoutFile is failing after multi-process refactoring
+- test_ReusedLayoutFile is failing after multi-process refactoring as it was not updated yet

 ## Performance